LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Monday Night

-Partly cloudy.
-Low around 60F.
-Winds S at 5 to 10 mph.
+Mainly clear early, then a few clouds later on.
+Low near 60F.
+Winds S at 10 to 15 mph.

 Humidity: 56%